 - Describe the specific adverse effects caused by various drugs (for instance, nausea or peripheral edema caused by amlodipine).

 - Adherence to the medicine (Is the medicine taken regularly by the patient?) keeping in mind that the information may be inaccurate.

 - Previous drug allergy reactions, explaining their known pattern and time frame (e.g., hives, anaphylactic shock).

-An individual’s medical record may contain health information, including allergies, illnesses, surgeries, immunisations, and other results of physical exams and tests.
-It may also reflect your medical history, the recently used medicines, and health habits, such as diet and exercise.
+An individual’s medical record may contain health information, including allergies, illnesses, surgeries, immunizations, and other results of physical exams and tests.
+It may also reflect your medical history, recently used medicines, and health habits, such as diet and exercise.

 Medication History Prevents Prescription Errors

 An individual’s medication history should offer details about all current and previous prescriptions, previous adverse reactions to drugs, current medications, including herbal and alternative remedies, and treatment follow-up.

 Preventing errors is undoubtedly a factor in enhancing patient safety. – We hope to have professionals make decisions regarding these countries based on what we found from this survey.
 We also present guidelines for those who want to prevent elements that may be based on this stratification.

 Over a quarter of hospital error boundaries are credited to unclear drug histories being collected at admission.
 Within this assessment, we researched the frequency, type, and clinical significance of medication history record errors at the time of hospital admission.